feluxe/very-hungry-pi/README.md

 If you get an error try to adjust the config.
 If you think there is a bug feel free to use the [github issue tracker](https://github.com/feluxe/very_hungry_pi/issues).
-The results of each run are added to the log-files as well (`~/.config/vhpi/debug.log` and `~/.config/vhpi/info.log`) If your configuration works the way you wish, you should create a cronjob to make your Pi run vhpi automatically.
+The results of each run are added to the log-files as well (`~/.config/vhpi/debug.log` and `~/.config/vhpi/info.log`) If your configuration works the way you wish, you should create a cronjob to make your Pi run *vhpi* automatically.

 ### <a name="create_cronjob"></a> Create a Cronjob

-I suggest creating a cronjob that runs VHPI automatically every hour.
+I suggest creating a cronjob that runs *vhpi* automatically every hour.
 To do so you can add the following line to `/etc/crontab`.
-(Replace `username` with the username that is supposed to run vhpi. (in most cases that would be `root`))
+(Replace `username` with the username that is supposed to run *vhpi*. (in most cases that would be `root`))
 ```
 @hourly         username   vhpi run
 ```

 NOTICE: You can use any time interval you like for the cronjob, but keep in mind that the time interval should be at least as small as the smallest snapshot interval.
-E.g. if you want to create hourly snapshots the cronjob should run vhpi at least every hour, otherwise you won't get a snapshot for each hour.
+E.g. if you want to create hourly snapshots the cronjob should run *vhpi* at least every hour, otherwise you won't get a snapshot for each hour.
- You should also keep in mind that the more frequently vhpi is run by your cronjob, the higher is the chance you get a new backup.
+ You should also keep in mind that the more frequently *vhpi* is run by your cronjob, the higher is the chance you get a new backup.
 E.g. if you use a cronjob that only starts every 24 hours, chances are high that you won't get a backup for several days in a row, because your client machines might be offline at the particular time your cronjob fires.
-So even if your smallest snapshot is supposed to happen daily, you should consider making the cronjob run vhpi each hour or so.
+So even if your smallest snapshot is supposed to happen daily, you should consider making the cronjob run *vhpi* each hour or so.
 That way chances are higher that you get a daily backup.

-You can also add multiple cronjobs that execute vhpi in different intervals for different users.
-Thou, In most cases it would be enough to run vhpi hourly by root.
+You can also add multiple cronjobs that execute *vhpi* in different intervals for different users.
+Thou, In most cases it would be enough to run *vhpi* hourly by root.

 After you added the cronjob, you should restart your Pi or restart the crontab like this: